 Chicago Cubs- Dakota Mekkes RHP- Talk about digging deep into a system, Mekkes is not even in the Cubs top 30 prospect list from MLB Pipeline, but in all reality, he should be.
 In 41 relief appearances this year across Double-A and Triple-A he put up a 1.17 ERA in 53 ⅔ innings.
 To add to the tremendous year he had, in those 53 ⅔ innings he managed to record 71 punch outs.
 Mekkes is a name that only a select number of Cubs fans will know, but next year Mekkes could be one of the more dominant arms in the Cubs pen especially if he can translate what he did in the minors to what he is can do in the big leagues.

 Cincinnati Reds- Nick Senzel 3B/2B- Senzel was in line to receive a call-up a few weeks into the season.
 He played 44 games before being sidelined for the rest of the year due to injury.
 In those 44 games, he posted a .310 batting average and launched 6 home runs.
 And even managed to swipe 8 bags.
-With the emergence of Scooter Gennett and Eugenio Suarez, Senzel is in a bit of a roadblock, but his talents are too good to be sitting in Triple-A. He might stay there for the first few weeks of the season and get a call-up around May.
+With the emergence of Scooter Gennett and Eugenio Suarez, Senzel is in a bit of a roadblock.
+His talents are too good to be sitting in Triple-A. He might stay there for the first few weeks of the season and get a call-up around May.

 Milwaukee Brewers- Keston Hiura 2B- When the Brewers drafted Hiura with the 9th overall pick in 2017 they thought they were getting the best pure hitter in the draft, and that is exactly what they got.
 After Hiura signed his pro contract all he did was rake in 2017.
 This year he continued to rake across High-A and Double-A, he posted a .293 batting average with 13 home runs in 123 games.
 Hiura will most likely start the season with Triple-A San Antonio and if he is not used as the centerpiece in a trade for pitching the Brewers would love his bat in their lineup.